elhamjahani/my-pro/README.md

-# my-pro
+# my-solutions

-For Each Task I create a file
+For Each Task I create a file:

-task1 -> README_TASK1.md
+* task1 -> README_TASK1.md

-task2 -> README_TASK2.md
+* task2 -> README_TASK2.md

-please open both manual file and see the documentation of each task's solutions.
+Please open both manual files and see the documentation of each task's solutions.